Contrastive learning of extragalactic stellar streams. Sculpting a latent space of representations with DES DR2 photometry: Methodology

 The augmentation pipeline includes the following random transformations, listed in order of application: \begin{itemize} \item Random star simulation and injection ($\mathcal{U}(10,\,50)$ stars) \item Noise injection, where the noise is sampled from $\mathcal{N}(0,N\sigma_\text{MAD})$ for each band, and where $N\sim\mathcal{U}(1,\,3)$ as per \cite{hayat_self-supervised_2021}. \item Random spatial translation with center cropping and resizing ($x_\text{shift},\,y_\text{shift}\sim\mathcal{U}(0,\,32),\mathcal{U}(0,\,32)$ pixels of translation, 30\% probability) \item Random horizontal flipping (50\% probability) \item Random vertical flipping (50\% probability) \item Random rotation by $\theta\sim\mathcal{U}(-180^\circ, 180^\circ)$ \item Random grayscaling (5\% probability). \end{itemize}

 We randomly generated stars to reduce the NNCLR encoder's sensitivity to background stars, as further described in Section \ref{subsubsec:starsim}.
-The noise injection augmentation serves to decrease the NNCLR encoder's sensitivity to varying background noise across different image cutouts; \cite{hayat_self-supervised_2021} finds the noise injection to be the most relevant augmentation for improving the quality of self-supervised visual representations of astronomical images.
+The noise injection augmentation serves to decrease the NNCLR encoder's sensitivity to varying background noise across different image cutouts; \cite{hayat_self-supervised_2021} found the noise injection to be the most relevant augmentation for improving the quality of self-supervised visual representations of astronomical images.
 In our DES DR2 subset, not every galaxy was completely centered within its respective image cutout; as such, we included the spatial translation augmentation with cropping and resizing to account for these outliers.
-Finally, we introduced a low probability of grayscaling (e.g. randomly selecting $r$-band so that the color channels of an image go from $\{g,\,r,\,i\}$ to $\{r,\,r,\,r\}$) to reduce the network's sensitivity to color information.
-We desired for the NNCLR encoder to utilize color information, which is important for tasks such as distinguishing spiral arms from stellar streams, while balancing the spatial and morphological information of the images when creating the embedding vectors so that color does not dominate how the embeddings are distributed in the latent space of representations.
+Finally, we introduced a low probability of grayscaling (e.g., randomly selecting the $r$-band so that the color channels of an image went from $\{g,\,r,\,i\}$ to $\{r,\,r,\,r\}$) to reduce the network's sensitivity to color information.
+We wished for the NNCLR encoder to utilize color information---which is important for tasks such as distinguishing spiral arms from stellar streams---while balancing the spatial and morphological information of the images when creating the embedding vectors so that color does not dominate the way in which the embeddings are distributed in the latent space of representations.